overtone/overtone/README.md

-# Programmable Music.
+# Collaborative Programmable Music.

-## Live-programming & musical exploration
+## A Live-programmable music exploration & collaboration toolkit.

-Overtone is an Open Source toolkit for creating synthesizers and making music.
+Overtone is an Open Source toolkit for designing synthesizers and collaborating with music.
 It provides:

 * A Clojure API to the SuperCollider synthesis engine
 * A growing library of musical functions (scales, chords, rhythms, arpeggiators, etc.)